2025 in Review: How Legal Marketing, AI and Intake Actually Changed

 - Conversion rates averaged around 7%.
 Across legal practice categories, conversion rates hovered between 5% and 8.5%.
 This underscores the importance of optimizing landing pages and aligning ad copy to intake processes.

 - AI bidding changed control.
 Google and Meta introduced AI‑driven bidding tools that optimized campaigns in real time.
 Many firms struggled to see which keywords and ads actually produced retained matters.
+The fix is properly built marketing ROI tracking — not more spend.

 Intake Became the Bottleneck